android/architecture-samples/README.md

 ## Who is it for?

-*   Intermediate developers and beginners looking for a way to structure their app in a testable and maintainable way
+*   Intermediate developers and beginners looking for a way to structure their app in a testable and maintainable way.
-*   Advanced developers looking for quick reference
+*   Advanced developers looking for quick reference.

 ## Opening a sample in Android Studio